mikonprog/hackerrank/README.md

 http://localhost:8080/swagger-ui.html
 ```

+Use Swagger UI console to subscribe and test the APIs using the predefined accounts' information

 On the Transaction Controller there are three endpoints:

 * Credit money from one account to another
-* Retreive transactions history for and account
+* Retrieve transactions history for and account
-* Retreive all transactions peerformed
+* Retrieve all transactions peerformed

-Use Swagger UI Console to subscribe and test the APIs using the predefined accounts' information

 ### End to end tests